herlanmustopa/herlanmustopa/README.md

 ## About Me

-I’m a Senior Fullstack Engineer with 8+ years of experience building enterprise and large-scale systems.
+I’m a Senior Frontend Engineer & Fullstack Engineer with 8+ years of experience building enterprise and large-scale systems.
 My core strength is frontend engineering, especially building modern web applications with strong architecture, performance, and maintainability in mind.

 I work across the stack, with hands-on experience in frontend platforms, backend services, system integration, and production-focused engineering practices.